bcyran/timewall/README.md

 ---

+## Installation
+### Prerequisites
+`timewall` depends on [`libheif`](https://github.com/strukturag/libheif) for HEIF support, make sure you have it installed.
+If you're building it from source you may also need `libheif-dev`, depending on your distribution.

 ## Usage
 ### Initial configuration
 If you intend to use sun position based wallpapers, you need to provide `timewall` with your approximate location.